-Moon’s dark side faces Earth | EarthSky.org
+Moon’s near side is its dark side | EarthSky.org

 For the most part, lunar maria are found on the near side of the moon.
 In this respect, that makes the near side – not the far side – the dark side of the moon.

-Maria cover about 30% of the near side but only 2% of the far side.
+Maria cover about 30 percent of the near side but only 2 percent of the far side.
 The reason for this is not well understood, but it has been suggested that the crust on the moon’s far side is thicker, making it more difficult for magma to reach the surface.

 The lighter-colored highland regions of the moon are composed of anorthosite, a certain kind of igneous rock.
 On Earth, anorthosite is uncommon, except for in the Adirondack Mountains and the Canadian Shield.
 For this reason, people in this part of the world like to fancy that the moon originated from their home turf.